dawsontoth/Appcelerator-Titanium-Redux/README.md

 Redux has a simple goal:
 To reduce the amount of code you need to write when using Appcelerator Titanium.

-To use its features, include the redux.js file at the top of your app.js and every child window's js:
+To use its features, include the redux.js file at the top of your app.js or Alloy.js:

-    Ti.include('redux.js');
+    require('redux');

 FEATURES